slapxxi/slavapavlutin.github.io/_posts/2014-04-14-welcome-to-something.markdown

 ---
 layout: post
-title:  "What's the purpose of this text?"
+title:  "Code & Design"
 date:   2014-08-13 18:20:25
-image: logo.gif
+image: ruby.png
 intro: "Everyday we make a lot of decisions.
 Some of them are beneficial but some are malicious.
 However, if you'd know about what decisions are which, whether you correct your decision-making process?"
 ---